Thanks for downloading Dynamsoft Barcode Reader Package!

 Open the HTML page in your browser and you should see a pop-up asking for permission to access the camera.
-Once camera access is granted, the video stream will start in the default UI of the BarcodeScanner object.
+Once the access is granted, the video stream will start in the default UI of the BarcodeScanner object.

 In this step, you might run into the following issues:

-If you open the HTML file as
+If you opened the HTML file as

 http://, the following error may appear in the browser console: